-The Data Center’s research findings and visualizations will be published in a short and engaging series of "data stories" on its website.
-To support local efforts to reduce disparities in health and to promote high-impact community investment, these stories will illustrate how place shapes efforts to understand and address health and economic inequality.
-The team will also work with local stakeholders to amplify the project's impact.
-In addition, a detailed methodology and replication package will be made publicly available.
+The Data Center of Southeast Louisiana explored the relationship between life expectancy and economic opportunity while highlighting the historical underpinnings of racial and economic segregation at the neighborhood level.
+The Data Center’s research findings and visualizations culminated in published short and engaging series of "data stories" on their website.
+To support local efforts to reduce disparities in health and to promote high-impact community investment, these stories illustrate how place shapes efforts to understand and address health and economic inequality.
+The team collaborated with local stakeholders to amplify the project's impact.
+In addition, a detailed methodology and replication package has been made publicly available.

 HOW THEY USED 500 CITIES DATA

 The Data Center of Southeast Louisiana used the U.S. Small-Area Life Expectancy Project (USALEEP) to produce a descriptive analysis of USALEEP variation and its relationship to income mobility and uneven investment.
 They use the research question, "Why does life expectancy vary so much across neighborhoods?", in order to address the deeper, multi-dimensional issue of neighborhood inequality.

 First, the Data Center ran correlations and statistical analysis of USALEEP's relationship to other indicators of neighborhood opportunity, including the Opportunity Atlas data on income mobility.
 They also "up-scaled" the data (to county and state) to better compare variation at different scales of analysis and to compare USALEEP estimates with other estimates of life expectancy.